lewishowles/components/src/components/messaging/modal-dialog/modal-dialog.md

 Using [`modal-controller`](/src/components/messaging/modal-controller/modal-controller.md) with `useModalDialog` is recommended, as opposed to creating individual modals within other components.

+A dialog needs an accessible name.
+Use the `title` slot for a visible title, or pass `aria-label` when no visible title is needed.
+Use `aria-labelledby` when the label is provided by another element.

 ## Slots

 ### `title`

-The title of the dialog.
+The visible title of the dialog.
+If omitted, pass `aria-label` or `aria-labelledby` on the component.

 ### `default`